browserengineering/book/book/animations.md

 * *Draw* the textures onto the screen.

 SDL and Skia support all of these steps---in fact, it's mostly a matter of passing them the right parameters.
 Let's do that.
-Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU.[^example-cpu-fast] In our browser, for simplicity, we'll stick to GPU mode for all pages.
+Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU, or it may be necessary to work around bugs.[^example-cpu-fast] In our browser, for simplicity, we'll stick to GPU mode for all pages.

 [^example-cpu-fast]: Any of the four steps can make GPU raster and draw slow.
 Large display lists take a while to upload.
 Complex